 With gas prices soaring, it is important to look for any little way you can to save on fuel economy.

-While you may not be able to control what you pay at the pump, you can do many things to control how much gas you use on your daily commute.
+While you may not control what you pay at the pump, you can do many things to control how much gas you use on your daily commute.
 Everything from how you drive to how well maintained (or not!) your car is can affect your gas use.

-So let’s look at all the ways you can save money on gas and if you pay attention to these tips, you will see your gas budget get in the more reasonable rage soon!
+Let’s look at all the ways you can save money on gas, and if you pay attention to these tips, you will see your gas budget get in the more reasonable range soon!

 - Don’t be an aggressive driver.
 When you punch the pedal, you are using way more gas than you need to.
 Slow down and drive defensively.
 This not only saves gas but lowers your chance at an accident.

 - Keep up on air filters, spark plugs and oil changes.
-Doing so is very important because when your engine is dirty, it has to work harder, therefore using more fuel.
+Doing so is very important because when your engine is dirty, it has to work harder, using more fuel.

 - Try walking, riding a bike or taking the bus when you can.
 If it’s just a quick trip within a reasonable distance for these forms of transportation, do them.
-The less you use your car for small trips, the more you have altogether.
+The less you use your car for short trips, the more you have altogether.

 - Change the routes you take to places you go often.
 You may not even be taking the quickest and most fuel-efficient way.
 Look on Google Maps for alternate routes or even Get a navigator app on your phone.